Boost your career through ILA’s global network and trusted leadership resources.

 The ILA is pleased to partner with the Jepson School of Leadership Studies at the University of Richmond on the Fredric M. Jablin Doctoral Dissertation Award.
 This award is given annually to a scholar whose doctoral dissertation research, while on any topic and from any discipline, demonstrates substantial insights and implications for the study of leadership.
 The award was established to honor and celebrate the life of Dr. Fredric M. Jablin (1952-2004).

 ILA and the Center for Creative Leadership (CCL) partner to sponsor the annual Kenneth E. Clark Student Research Award to recognize outstanding unpublished papers by undergraduate and graduate students.
 The award is named in honor of the distinguished scholar and former Chief Executive Officer of the Center.
 The winner of the award will receive a cash prize; one-year membership in the ILA; registration, travel and lodging at the ILA global conference; and recognition at the ILA conference and in various multi-media ILA publications.

-A visual display (poster) of current research set up and staffed by the creator, presented to an invitation-only group of seasoned senior scholars during the Emerging Scholars Research Consortium (ESRC) session at the ILA annual global conferences.
-Accepted participants are invited to publicly present their posters during Saturday evening’s hosted poster session.
+A visual display (poster) of current research set up and staffed by the creator, presented to an invitation-only group of seasoned senior scholars during the Emerging Scholars Research Consortium (ESRC) session at the ILA annual global conference.
+Accepted participants are also invited to publicly present their posters during the conference’s hosted poster session.
 Accepted participants will be matched by research interest with a seasoned scholar prior to the conference and will engage in meaningful dialogue and receive valuable feedback and advice.